Ameyanagi/xraytsubaki/README.md

 - [x] Standard EXAFS analysis (find_e0, preedge postedge normalization, AUTOBK, FFT, IFFT)
 - [x] Parallel processing using Rayon.
 (For example, M1 Macbook Pro with 10 cores can process 10000 spectra in 20 seconds, which is ~x10 enhancement without parallelization.
 Numpy + xraylarch takes 145 seconds.)
+- [x] Optimization on AUTOBK.
+The AUTOBK process were optimized with providing an analytical Jacobian to speed up the minimization process by Leverberg-Marquardt algorithm.

 ## Future Developments